 Beth Breger, Executive Director

 Beth Breger joined LEDA as its Executive Director in September of 2009.
-Most recently, she served as the Director of Special Projects in the Office of Student Enrollment Planning and Operations at the New York City Department of Education (DOE), where her responsibilities included developing and implementing enrollment policy reforms and managing enrollment issues for the system’s special population students.
-Prior to working at the DOE, she served as the Director of the School Connection Center at the Center for Alternative Sentencing and Employment Services (CASES), where she launched the first-of-its-kind school admission office for court-involved students, in partnership with the City and State juvenile justice agencies.
+Most recently, she served as the Director of Special Projects in the Office of Student Enrollment Planning and Operations at the New York City Department of Education (DOE), where her responsibilities included developing and implementing enrollment policy reforms and managing enrollment issues for special population students.
+Prior to working at the DOE, she served as the Director of the School Connection Center at the Center for Alternative Sentencing and Employment Services (CASES), where she launched the first-of-its-kind school admission office for court-involved students in partnership with the City and State juvenile justice agencies.
 Before CASES she spent eight years working at the Open Society Institute (OSI), the foundation funded by George Soros.
-While at OSI she founded the Urban Debate Program and the New York Urban Debate League, initiatives which have successfully re-introduced policy debate to underserved school districts around the country.
+While at OSI she founded the Urban Debate Program and the New York Urban Debate League, initiatives which successfully reintroduced policy debate to underserved school districts throughout the country.
 She also managed the foundation’s educational grantmaking.
 Beth received a Bachelor’s Degree in International Relations from Brown University and a Master’s Degree in Public Policy from the John F. Kennedy School of Government at Harvard University.